- On the Record

 Increasing incidences of heatwaves, bushfires, extreme weather events, drought and high levels of pollution are raising rates of human injury and directly and negatively affecting the key social determinants of health and damaging social and community structures.
 These negative health impacts in turn increase pressure on already overloaded health services.

-Health services, as energy and resource intensive businesses and leading producers of waste and greenhouse gases, adversely affect the environment, contributing to global warming and climate change which potentially leads to poor health outcomes for the community.
+Health services are energy and resource intensive as well as producing large amounts of waste.
+Emissions from our activity adversely affect the environment, contributing to global warming and climate change which can add to poor health outcomes and exacerbate disease processes.
 The health implications of climate change and environmental degradation are a central issue for nurses and midwives and many are making a significant contribution to environmentally sustainable healthcare.

 Heath workers are trusted and respected within the community and have an opportunity to become leaders in reducing the adverse health and environmental impact of climate change and, at the same time, improve healthcare delivery and generating cost savings.